Alexandermafi/git_for_dummies/README.md

 # 2. Terminal commands (a selection)

 These are all the commands that work in the terminal.
+More details here: https://www.oliverelliott.org/article/computing/tut_unix/#100UsefulUnixCommands

 | Command | Function |
 | ------ | ------ |